AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Make API requests.md

 -   The `AccessKey ID` is used to verify the identity of the user.
 -   The `AccessKey secret` is used to encrypt and verify the signature string.
 You must keep your AccessKey secret strictly confidential.

 You can create an AccessKey pair for an Alibaba Cloud account or a RAM user.
 When you call the Alibaba Cloud CDN API, you must use your AccessKey pair to complete identity verification.
-If the AccessKey pair of your Alibaba Cloud account is disclosed, your resources are exposed to potential risks.
-We recommend that you call API operations as a RAM user to minimize the risk of disclosing your AccessKey pair.
+If the AccessKey pair of your Alibaba Cloud account is leaked, all your resources may be compromised.
+We recommend that you call API operations as a RAM user to minimize the risk of leaking your AccessKey pair.
 For more information, see [Create an AccessKey pair]().

 The following example demonstrates how to call the StartCdnDomain operation.
 The `AccessKeyId` parameter is set to `testid` and the `AccessKeySecret` parameter is set to `testsecret`.
-The request URL to be signed:
+The request URL to be signed is:

 ```
 http://cdn.aliyuncs.com?Action=StartCdnDomain&DomainName=example.com